portrai-io/IAMSAM/README.md

 5. Click the "Run ST analysis" button to perform DEG analysis and GO term enrichment analysis.

 ## Demo Data

-The following table provides information about the datasets that were demonstrated in our paper.

 | Sample Name           | Repository                | Download Link                                                                                       |
 |-----------------------|---------------------------|-----------------------------------------------------------------------------------------------------|